D. D. Jackson: Later life and career

 Jackson first played with David Murray in the early 1990s.
 He was the music director for Mytholojazz on Broadway in 1999, for which he also played onstage.
 After some albums for Justin Time Records, Jackson recorded two for RCA Records in 1999.
 For the first of these, ...So Far, he won the "Best Contemporary (Instrumental) Jazz Album" Juno Award in 2000.
 He also recorded Gershwin's Rhapsody in Blue for Summit Records in 2002.

 Jackson's first opera, Quebecité, premiered in 2003, and was followed three years later by Trudeau: Long March/Shining Path, and a musical comedy, Depressed, Depressed.
-He was one of the composers for the children's TV show The Wonder Pets, and scored the entire 26-episode season of The Ocean Room, another children's TV show.
+He was one of the composers for the children's TV show Wonder Pets!, and scored the entire 26-episode season of The Ocean Room, another children's TV show.

 For five years, Jackson also wrote a regular column for DownBeat magazine entitled "Living Jazz".
 He began teaching at Hunter College in 2009, and at the Harlem School of the Arts in 2011.